rajes95/project-Votify/graded.md

 - in open-source, documentation is the most important feature.
 But there were only javadocs and system generated documents.
 - no documents on any feature of the project.
 - no documents on how to run the project locally.
-- no videos or gifs to show how the project can work if someone wants to contribute to this open source, they would not have any idea on how to do so.
+- no videos, gifs, or instructions to show how the project works.
+If someone wants to contribute to this open source, they would not have any idea on how to do so.